GAP 200.040, Plant & Equipment Definitions, General Principles and Controls

 As a general principle, all Plant and Equipment items will be identified as separate and distinct units and will remain so throughout their useful lives.
 All capital assets including building components and fixed assets have a unique identification number.

-All capital moveable equipment is tagged with a numbered property tag designating Duke University or Duke University Health System responsibility.
+All capital moveable equipment is tagged with a numbered property tag.
 Items too sensitive, small or otherwise impractical to tag are not physically tagged but still have the unique number identification.

 In the case of fixed assets such as roads and sidewalks, land improvements, piping and wiring systems and certain room furnishings (rugs and drapes), the affixing of an asset tag is generally impractical, if not impossible.
-In these cases, it is recommended that the items be separated according to the functional units or geographic locations and so identified in the Plant and Equipment records.
+In these cases, items are separated according to the functional units or geographic locations and so identified in the Plant and Equipment records.

 IV.
 Plant Records for Movable Assets